Mississippi

 Bettors in Mississippi did not have to wait long for sports betting to be legalized after the U.S. Supreme Court overturned PASPA.
 When it became legal in 2018, after the Mississippi Gaming Commission developed the specific rules and regulations for sports betting, residents were limited to strictly retail betting at the time.

 It would not be until 2021 that MS residents would see a mobile sportsbook become available when BetMGM launched in the state.
-It is important to note that even though BetMGM was now available to gamblers of legal age in the state, they could still only use the app if they were physically located on the property of a licensed in-state casino with which BetMGM was partnered.
+It is essential to note that, although BetMGM was now available to gamblers of legal age in the state, they could still only use the app if they were physically located on the premises of a licensed in-state casino with which BetMGM was partnered.

 This bill limits the state's true profit from sports betting and the number of online operators that can join the market.
 All four bills brought to the 2022 legislative sessions died in committee that year.
 As a result, the state signed HB 606 into law in 2023, which called for the creation of a sports betting task force.

-The “Mobile Online Sports Betting Task Force” has since met with local gaming industry members and released a detailed report listing the potential benefits of online betting expansion.
+The “Mobile Online Sports Betting Task Force” has since met with local gaming industry members and released a detailed report outlining the potential benefits of expanding online betting.

 The casinos remain adamant against the expansion of mobile sports betting, as they would quickly lose business if that legislation is passed.
-Luckily, they will go another year without legal mobile wagering being a factor, as negotiators could not reach a final proposal for the Mississippi Mobile Sports Wagering Act before their set deadline in 2024.
+Luckily, they will go another year without legal mobile wagering being a factor, as negotiators were unable to reach a final proposal for the Mississippi Mobile Sports Wagering Act before their set deadline in 2024.

 Sports betting & gambling legislation in MS